Desno365/Desno365.github.io/minecraft/desnoguns-mod/full-changelog/index.md

 - NEW: new weapon: AA-12 (pro item)
 - NEW: new weapon: Incendiary Grenade Launcher (pro item)
 - NEW: added texture pack with bullet texture instead of arrow
-- NEW: options in Setting to enable reloading for guns also in Creative
+- NEW: option in Settings to enable reloading for guns also in Creative
 - NEW: option in Settings to enable instant reload in Creative (only when reload in Creative is enabled)
 - NEW: option to display the gun's name near the ammo text
 - NEW: added an Easter Egg :P